lilytulips/pink/README.md

    Alternatively, you can _download_ the code from `<Code>` button above.

 3. **Move the project files**: Once you have cloned the repository, move the project files to the `htdocs` folder of XAMPP.
-This folder is typically located in the `C:\xampp` directory on Windows and `/Applications/XAMPP/htdocs` directory on Mac.
+This folder is typically located in the `C:\xampp` directory on Windows and `/Applications/XAMPP/htdocs` directory on Mac, the project files should be stored under a folder named `shoutitbox`.

 4. **Start XAMPP**: Start the XAMPP control panel and start the Apache and MySQL services.